Solid Waste Services

 More than 94 percent of Santa Maria residents are now participating in the City's state-of-the-art curbside recycling program.
 City officials hope to increase that number to 100 percent.

-There is no additional charge for recycling services within the City of Santa Maria and by recycling household items, customers can reduce their utility bills up to $3.25 each month.
+There is no additional charge for recycling services within the City of Santa Maria and by recycling household items, customers can reduce their monthly utility bill.
 That's because when you divert recyclables to your free recycling container, you reduce the need for space in your waste container.
 This can result in downsizing your waste container from a 90-gallon size to a more cost-effective 60-gallon size.

 Follow these simple steps to cost savings and a cleaner community:

-- Call today to request recycling services at 925-0951, ext.
-7270.
+- Call today to request recycling services at (805) 925-0951 extension 7270.
 A recycling container will be delivered to you within 48 hours.
 It will be collected every other week on the same day as your normal waste collection service.

 - Put all of your household recyclables in the recycle container.